otherjamesbrown/langchain-demo/docs/REACT_ITERATION_DIFFERENCE.md

 ### For Production Use

-**Final Conclusion**: Local models limited to 1-2 iterations due to ChatLlamaCpp constraints
+**Final Conclusion**: Local models limited to 1 iteration due to ChatLlamaCpp constraints

-1. ❌ **Solution 1 Not Viable**: ChatLlamaCpp lacks `tool_choice` support required by both ToolStrategy and ProviderStrategy
+1. ❌ **Solution 1 Failed**: ChatLlamaCpp lacks `tool_choice` support required by both ToolStrategy and ProviderStrategy
-2. ✅ **Solution 2 Implemented**: Enhanced system prompt encourages thorough research (advisory only)
+2. ✅ **Solution 2 Active**: Enhanced system prompt encourages thorough research (advisory only, minimal impact)
-3. ✅ **Solution 3 Implemented**: Minimum iteration middleware with `jump_to="model"` provides backup enforcement
+3. ❌ **Solution 3 Disabled**: Minimum iteration middleware created UI clutter without forcing additional iterations
-4. 💡 **Reality Check**: Without structured output, local models will perform 1-2 iterations vs 4-5 for remote models
+4. 💡 **Reality**: Local models perform **1 iteration**, remote models perform **4-5 iterations**

 **Architectural Limitation**: ChatLlamaCpp's tool calling support is basic - it can call tools but lacks advanced features like `tool_choice` parameter.
 This prevents structured output strategies from working.

+**Recommendation**: Use **Gemini/OpenAI/Anthropic** for production if you need comprehensive multi-iteration research.

 ### For Development/Testing

-Use **Solution 3** (minimum iteration middleware) as a safeguard to ensure comprehensive research during development.
+Accept that local models will perform 1 iteration.
+For development/testing purposes where you need comprehensive research, use remote models (Gemini with API key is fast and cost-effective for testing).

 ### Quick Fix (Already Done)